 1 Qui, C., and Y. Wan.
 2013.
 Time series modeling and prediction of salinity in the Caloosahatchee River Estuary.
 Water Resources Research 49:5804-5816.

 Red Tide

-The FWRI reported on April 11, 2025, that Karenia brevis, the Florida red tide dinoflagellate, was not observed at bloom concentrations in any samples collected within the District region over the past week.
+The FWRI reported on April 18, 2025, that Karenia brevis, the Florida red tide dinoflagellate, was not observed in any samples collected within the District region.

 Water Management Recommendations